waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 | `pokemon_training_advisor_agent`| ❓ Untested           | **Test before next major battle** to formulate training plans.                |

 ## IV.
 Current Actionable Objectives
-- **Objective:** Acquire HM05 (Flash). **Plan:** Travel from Pewter City, south through Viridian Forest, to the southern part of Route 2.
-Use Cut on the tree to access the aide's house.
+- **Objective:** Acquire HM05 (Flash). **Plan:** Travel through Diglett's Cave (accessible from Route 11, east of Vermilion City).
+The cave exits to the southern, previously inaccessible part of Route 2.
+The aide's house is located there, likely requiring Cut.
 - **Objective:** Acquire a drink for the Saffron City guard. **Plan:** Investigate the Celadon Dept. Store for a drink item.
 - **Objective:** Investigate the Machop in Vermilion City who is building something. **Plan:** Revisit the Machop after acquiring more badges or completing major story events.